markmccoid/codingdocs/docs/React/ReactRouter.md

 React router is now broken up into either *react-router-dom* or *react-router-native*.
 The former for browser based code and the latter for react native applications.

 We will review the main components, which are:
-- Router
+- BrowserRouter
 - Route
 - Switch
 - Link
 - Redirect

-### \<Router\>
+### BrowserRouter
 This is the top level component that you will wrap all of your other components in.
 *Sidenote*
-> If using redux, Router will go inside of redux’s Provider component.
+> If using redux, BrowserRouter will go inside of redux’s Provider component.
 Also, there is a weird thing where components using connect won’t rerender.
 To make them rerender, you must wrap the connect call with react-router’s withRouter higher order function

 ```js
 class MyConnectedComponent extends React.Component{